redox-os/website/content/news/this-month-260831.md

 Wildan Mubarok improved UEFI compatibility, which allowed the MSI Modern 14 C7M laptop to boot!

-He also fixed a bug that expanded the PS/2 mouse compatibility.

 ## ARM64 Multi-core Support

 lbecher implemented it and did some fixes, more testing need to be done to determine the performance improvements.